markpj1/nested_squares/README.md

-This is a simple tool I made to visually demonstrate the relationship between nested two nexted for loops incrementing by the same amount/
+This is a simple tool I made to visually demonstrate the relationship between two nested for loops incrementing by the same amount